 Your Methuen Podiatry Associates LLP provider completes foot and ankle surgery at a nearby hospital or surgical facility.

 Before the procedure, you change into a gown and lie down on an operating table.
 Then, your provider administers a general anesthetic through an IV, causing you to fall asleep.

-Your surgeon makes several small incisions above the treatment site and inserts special surgical tools through them, including an arthroscope –– a tube with a camera and a light on the end.
-The arthroscope feeds images to a TV in the operating room, so your surgeon can see what they’re doing.
+Your surgeon makes several small incisions above the treatment site and inserts special surgical tools through them, while taking X-rays during the operation so your surgeon can see what they’re doing.